 As you complete emission reduction projects, you need to make sure you are accurately measuring the impact.
 Especially within the federal government, accurate reporting on projects is essential.
 Trane has been working to drive down our product emissions for well over a decade.
 In that time, we’ve fine-tuned our approach in how we measure both the immediate and long-term environmental impacts of our projects.

 Our comprehensive tools can calculate emissions reductions at a particular location – for example, energy consumption reduction at particular times of the day as well as fossil fuel or refrigerant use.
 The combination of technologies can significantly reduce system-level emissions.
+Trane’s Tracer® SC+ and Connect Equipment technology helps you stay one step ahead of your problems with remote capability and power utilization.
+Trane Rental Services is integrated with diagnostic dashboard metrics rooted in lowering energy usage, reducing emissions, and saving you money.
 This takes a holistic view of emissions created, as well as emissions avoided to ensure you’re considering the big picture when deciding how best to meet project goals.

 We take reporting on emissions reduction so seriously that we’ve enlisted the help of a third party to review and validate our emissions calculations – whether it be Scope 1, 2, or 3 – to confirm that our methodologies are accurate across locations and use cases.